sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

 ```

-The **logs/otelcol-\\${timestamp}.log** file will also include details about the processing steps and the connection to the output framework (Prometheus, BMC Helix, etc.).
-Any connection issue of authentication failures with the outside will be displayed in this log file.
+Then check that the exporters and processors properly started.

+Finally look for any connection issues or authentication failures to the configured observability platform(s) (Datadog, BMC Helix, Prometheus, Grafana, etc.).

 ### Getting more details about the exported data

-By default, details about the collected metrics is not displayed in **logs/otelcol-\\${timestamp}.log**.
-To see which metrics, which labels and values are sent by the _Collector_, you need to enable the `logging` exporter in **otel/otel-config.yaml**.
+You can enable the `logging` exporter in the **otel/otel-config.yaml** file to check which metrics, labels, and values are sent by the _Collector_ to the observability platforms and verify that the configured processors did not alter the collected data.

-Make sure the `logging` exporter is listed under `exporters` with log level set to `debug`:
+First, list the  `logging` exporter under the `exporters` section and set `loglevel` to `debug`:

 ```yaml
 exporters: